Previously: 15 Creepy Phone Numbers That Actually Work.

 Legends never truly die.
 They simply… evolve.

 Unlike many entries on this list, 088-8888-888 is an actual phone number.
 What’s more, it has been associated with a number of actual deaths — three of them, to be precise.
 Each of these people were assigned the mobile number 088-8888-888.
 And each of them died in odd, unexplained, or unusual ways — all within just a handful of years of each other.

 The first was Vladimir Grashov, a mobile phone company executive who died on Oct.
 9, 2001 at the relatively young age of 48.
-The next was 33-year-old organized crime boss Konstantin Dimitrov; he was gunned down in front of a diamond shop in the Netherlands on Dec.
+The next was 33-year-old organized crime boss Konstantin Dimitrov; he was shot down in front of a diamond shop in the Netherlands on Dec.
 6, 2003.
-And then there was 28-year-old Konstantin Dishiliev, who may or may not have trafficked drugs, who was shot death in front of a restaurant in Sofia on May 14, 2005.
+And then there was 28-year-old Konstantin Dishiliev, who was shot in front of a restaurant in Sofia on May 14, 2005.

 In 2010, an article in the Telegraph claimed that the phone number had been taken out of service following these three deaths (although it’s worth noting that the phone company that operates it neither confirmed nor denied that this was the case) — and after that, stories soon began circulating that the phone number was cursed.
 That was why it had been taken out of service, it was said; it had killed everyone who had had it, the story claimed.

 Naturally, it’s all just a matter of coincidence.
 In fact, the number had been reassigned the last time I checked — and as far as I’m aware, its owner is still around.